Helping Children Deal with Change and Stress

 Tips for Helping Children Cope with Change

-- Keep as much the same as possible.
+- Maintain consistency.
 During a big change, like adding a sibling to the family, try to keep as much the same as possible.
-For example, this is not the best time to also move your child from a crib to big bed.
+Wait, for example, to move your child from a crib to a bed.

-- Expect that some regression may happen.
-At times of change, children may regress to earlier behaviors.
+- Expect some regression.
+During times of change, children may regress to earlier behaviors.
 For example, a child who was toilet trained may revert back to having accidents.
-This is normal—strive for patience.
+This is normal.

 Additional Resources about Children & Change: